 Summer 2020- Present

-Legacy is a virtual exhibition that looks at survivor art through a historical lens.
+Legacy is an exhibition that looks at survivor art through a historical lens.
 In this exhibit, members of the Awakenings community act as our docents to guide us through our Permanent Collection by sharing their modern interpretations and responses to the work.
+This exhibit is currently on view at the 47th Ward Alderman’s Office

 Jan – May 2020

-Our spring exhibit, A Stirring, explores the internal landscape of a survivor – visiting the spaces where anger, pain, myth, truth, joy, and renewal coexist.
-Through photography, paint, film, and mixed media, A Stirring takes us on a journey through each of the emotions that stir after experiencing trauma.
+A Stirring, explored the internal landscape of a survivor – visiting the spaces where anger, pain, myth, truth, joy, and renewal coexist.
+Through photography, paint, film, and mixed media, A Stirring took visitors on a journey through each of the emotions that stir after experiencing trauma.
 By breaking their silence through visual expression, the artists show us how the internal landscape of survivors is constantly shifting.
 In sharing, something begins to move.
 Something is unearthed.
 Something begins to heal.

 Oct 2019 – Jan 2020

-This summer, we hosted a workshop where attendees transformed undergarments and other personal items of clothing into paper.
-Witnessing the transition from private objects to bold, artistic expression set the foundation for our theme of reclaimation.
+Reclaim began when we hosted a workshop where attendees transformed undergarments and other personal items of clothing into paper.
+Witnessing the transition from private objects to bold, artistic expression set the foundation for our theme of reclamation.
 For the artists in this exhibition, to reclaim is to heal.
 Many of the pieces now bear little resemblance to their original form.
 Underwear has become paper, has become text.
 Sappy romance novels have been destroyed until they uncover hidden narratives.
 From shredding fabric to erasing text, the destruction of the original form is liberating.

 June – Sep 2019